1. What is a will?

 7. What do I do once I receive my completed Will?

 There are important signing requirements that must be followed when signing your Will.
-Your Quick Laws Online Will comes with simple to follows instructions on how to make your Will valid.
-A Will must be signed and dated by the Will-maker in the presence of 2 witnesses.
-The witnesses must be independent - that is -- not a person named in your Will or their spouses or partners.
-Your witnesses do not need to read or know the contents of your Will.
+Your Quick Laws Online Will comes with simple to follows instructions on how to make your Will official and how to store your Will.

 8. Can I edit my Will?